-To attain a reduced weight-bearing, many people prefer to get a pair of crutches at post-injury time.
+To attain a reduced weight-bearing, many people prefer to get a pair of crutches at the post-injury time.

 After being lodged in the house or hospital bed for some time, crutches come to us with a superb opportunity – a perfect opportunity to make regular movements.